villaa/nrFano_Constraint/paper_notebooks/README.md

 == Comparison of Dougherty silicon yield variance measurement to Lindhard to be named

+== Calculation of the 2-dimensional Ep, Eq joint distribution to be named

 == Dark Matter limit comparison given different Fano estimates to be named